Frank-ITA-Y/C-windows.h-calculaor/README.md

 ## HELP ME

-I've some problem with GUI if you want to modify the graphics of app pleas contact me with a repository
+I've some problem with GUI if you want to modify the graphics of app please contact me with a repository

 ## **LICENCE**